A simplified method into self-honesty

 -— an excerpt

-In today’s world, to keep your own counsel has become rare.
+In today’s world, keeping your own counsel has become rare.
 We are more often encouraged to communicate, express, and share our woes than to keep our innermost thoughts private.
 I neither advocate for a tell-all mentality nor secrecy.
 However, privacy is paramount for Truthing.
-That does not mean the issue remains private; it means that, while you see, feel, and face what is knocking at your door, you keep yourself free from outside opinions, judgments, or advice, and from inner worries about what anyone else might think or react.
-Much like creating your own recipe, having other cooks in the kitchen can hinder your process and skew the outcome.
-This does not apply to everything, so use your own discernment.
-With time and experience, the attunement and understanding of yourself is a force to be reckoned with.
-This developed skill of listening to yourself translates to a refined perspective towards others and the world.
+This does not mean that the issue must remain private.
+Still, while you are seeing, feeling, and facing what is knocking at your door, it is important to remain free from outside opinions, judgments, or advice, as well as from inner worries about what others might think or how they might react.

 2.